betty-gures/cs433project1/README.md

 - F. Betül Güres

 # Summary
-The project task was to develop and test Machine Learning methods to predict cardiovascular diseases.
+The project task was to implement and test machine learning methods to predict cardiovascular diseases.
 We found a weighted least squares model with non-parametric Platt scaling best performing, fast and stable to estimate (F1 score: 42.9%).
 Our project report is inside the repository: [Report](https://github.com/betty-gures/cs433project1/blob/main/report.pdf).
 More information about the challenge can be found on [AICrowd](https://www.aicrowd.com/challenges/epfl-machine-learning-project-1).

 # File structure